ixmilia/dxf/README.md

 dxfFile.Save(...);
 ```

+Also note that AutoCAD doesn't seem to like R13 files written by IxMilia.
+For the greatest chance of compatibility,
+save the file as either R12 or the newest version possible (e.g., R2013 or R2010.)

 ### Status

 Support for DXF files is complete from versions R10 through R2014 _EXCEPT_ for the following entities: